rajan-021/elite_pathlabs_backend/README.md

-# Doctor Appointment App backend
+# Smart Health Appointment and Reporting System Backend

-This is the backend component of the Doctor/Lab Appointment App, responsible for handling authentication, appointment scheduling, and managing data for the application.
+This is the backend component of the Smart Health Appointment and Reporting System App, responsible for handling authentication, appointment scheduling, and managing data for the application.

 ## Table of Contents